polterguy/phosphorusfive/plugins/p5.io/README.md

 I am a newly created file! :)"
 ```

-After evaluating the above Hyperlisp, a new file will exist within your main "/phosphorusfive/core/p5.webapp/" folder called "foo.txt".
+After evaluating the above Hyperlisp, a new file will exist within your main "/phosphorusfive/core/p5.webapp/" folder, called "foo.txt".

 Whatever argument you pass into the *[src]* node, will somehow be converted into a text string, or a single binary piece of blob, and
 flushed into the file path given as the value of *[save-file]*.
-This allows you to create a new file, consisting of the results of an
+This allows you to create a new file, or overwrite an existing file,
-expression, such as the following is an example of.
+consisting of the results of an expression, such as the following is an example of.

 ```
 _data